webman-php/webman-manual/resource/doc/en/components/validation.md

 <a name="rule-present"></a>
 #### present

-The field under validation must exist in the input data.
+The field must exist in the input data.

 <a name="rule-present-if"></a>
 #### present_if:_anotherfield_,_value_,...

-The field under validation must exist when _anotherfield_ equals any _value_.
+When _anotherfield_ equals any _value_, the field must exist.

 <a name="rule-present-unless"></a>
 #### present_unless:_anotherfield_,_value_

-The field under validation must exist unless _anotherfield_ equals any _value_.
+Unless _anotherfield_ equals any _value_, the field must exist.

 <a name="rule-present-with"></a>
 #### present_with:_foo_,_bar_,...

-The field under validation must exist when any of the specified fields exist.
+When any specified field exists, the field must exist.

 <a name="rule-present-with-all"></a>
 #### present_with_all:_foo_,_bar_,...

-The field under validation must exist when all specified fields exist.
+When all specified fields exist, the field must exist.

 <a name="rule-prohibited"></a>
 #### prohibited

-The field under validation must be missing or empty.
-A field is "empty" if:
+The field must be missing or empty.
+"Empty" means:

 <div class="content-list" markdown="1">

-- The value is `null`.
+- Value is `null`.
-- The value is an empty string.
+- Value is empty string.
-- The value is an empty array or empty `Countable` object.
+- Value is empty array or empty `Countable` object.
-- It is an uploaded file with an empty path.
+- Uploaded file with empty path.

 </div>

 <a name="rule-prohibited-if"></a>
 #### prohibited_if:_anotherfield_,_value_,...

-The field under validation must be missing or empty when _anotherfield_ equals any _value_.
-A field is "empty" if:
+When _anotherfield_ equals any _value_, the field must be missing or empty.
+"Empty" means:

 <div class="content-list" markdown="1">

-- The value is `null`.
+- Value is `null`.
-- The value is an empty string.
+- Value is empty string.
-- The value is an empty array or empty `Countable` object.
+- Value is empty array or empty `Countable` object.
-- It is an uploaded file with an empty path.
+- Uploaded file with empty path.

 </div>